Complete type amalgamation for non-standard finite groups: Local ultra-quasirandomness

+In this final section, we will adapt some of the ideas present in Section \ref{S:ultra} to arbitrary finite groups.

-Theorem \ref{T:pqr} holds nevertheless in any definably amenable pair for any three weakly random types which are product-compatible.
-Thus, it yields asymptotic information for subsets of positive density in arbitrary finite groups satisfying certain regularity conditions, which force that in the ultraproduct any three completions are in a suitable position to apply Theorem \ref{T:pqr}.
+Theorem \ref{T:pqr} holds in any definably amenable pair for \emph{almost all} three weakly random types, whenever their cosets modulo $\GO M$ are product-compatible.
+Thus, it yields asymptotic information for subsets of positive density in arbitrary finite groups satisfying certain regularity conditions, which force that in the ultraproduct some completions are in a suitable position to apply our main Theorem \ref{T:pqr}.
 We will present two examples of such regularity notions.
-Our intuition behind these notions is purely model-theoretic and we ignore whether they are meaningful from a combinatorial perspective.
+Our intuition behind these notions is purely model-theoretic and we ignore whether it is meaningful from a combinatorial perspective.
+We would like to express our gratitude to Julia Wolf (and indirectly to Tom Sanders) for pointing out that our previous definition of principal subsets did not extend to the abelian case.